False accusation of rape: Criticism

-Prevalence of false accusers in general population

-In a 2021 study, 255 women (both college students and community members) were asked whether they could imagine a situation in which they would make a claim of assault against a man when it was not true.
-101 (39.6%) of them rated this item positively to differing degrees.
-18 (7.1%) admitted to making such false claims in the past.

 Cases in South Korea

 Background

 In South Korea, false accusations of sexual crime are emerging as a serious issue.
 In particular, this has become a major issue on social media and South Korean online community sites.

 South Korea's constitution clearly states the principle of presumption of innocence in criminal investigations.
 However, there is much criticism in South Korea that the principle of presumption of innocence is not properly observed in the investigation of sexual crimes.

 In South Korea society, there is a tendency to consider false accusations, such as false accusations of sexual crime, as light crimes, and false accusation and perjury are often difficult to prove and are not established.
 Especially for celebrities, once they are falsely accused, even if their innocence is later proven, they suffer damage that is difficult to recover from, so this is exploited and leads to crimes such as blackmail.
 Moreover, the actual sentences handed down by courts for false accusations are often light punishments such as suspended sentences or fines.
 In fact, according to the South Korean police, the number of false reports from women is increasing because it is difficult to secure physical evidence for sexual crimes, making it difficult for investigative authorities to uncover the truth, and victims' statements are often the only evidence.

 Because of this, there are many opinions in South Korea that oppose changing the elements of rape in the criminal law from "assault or intimidation" to "consent" – so called "Non-consensual adultery(비동의간음죄, Bidong-ui Ganeumjoe)" – on the grounds that it could be used for false accusation of rape.
+This is due to the controversy over investigative agencies' violation of the presumption of innocence, the problem of false accusations of sexual violence, and the overly lenient punishment for false accusations.
+Opponents express concern that anyone could be falsely accused of rape based solely on the testimony of a false accuser, and argue that such legal amendments could facilitate false accusations of sexual violence.

 This paragraph also includes false accusations of sexual violence other than rape.